 You don't want to wait?
 Then download the flyer in the download center now.

-Apply for the winter semester from April 1 to July 15!
+Apply for the winter semester from May 1 to July 15 and summer semester from November 10 to January 15!

 Information on application deadlines and application modalities, admission, enrolment can be found at: